 The corpse began to glow with new intensity and the cloth began to tear and rip as the supernova underneath readied itself for the final eruption.
 Baki's fingers that were holding the corpse blistered and seared.

 Gaara's clone didn't wait for Baki to agree or disagree.

 It yanked the dead weight off his sensei's shoulder and wrapped it in a cocoon of sand.
 Baki could only watch as Gaara pushed himself off the rooftop with meteor force that cracked the stucco beneath his feet and flung himself into the air.

 Far away, Kankuro and Temari stood on the tallest tower to watch and pray their sensei would make it alive.

 The Kazekage who set a protective barrier of gold around his people narrowed his eyes to the horizon where he watched a small figure catapult itself into the air.

 Both ninja and civilian alike could only watch in terrible awe as a bloom of light exploded above, igniting the night sky on fire.

-Oh man, you guys, seriously thanks for the reviews.
-It really pushed me to keep writing fearlessly.
+Oh man, you guys, seriously thank you for the overwhelming reviews.

 Keep it Kool